pmmontanari/_ccds_aux/README.md

 * The projet module was a bit cluttered for me.
 I maintained only the `config.py` file to get access to global variables and paths.
 I also added a `_boilerplate.py` file to be the template for any other file
-* I like logguru, but I don't use typer, so I removed it
+* I like loguru, but I don't use typer, so I removed it
 * After having problems using the `Makefile` in Windows, I configured the Makefile to always run on bash
 * The `_initialize_project.sh` perform actions that are reccomended as first steps